 We don’t do quiet dinners.
-In fact, we don’t do quiet much at all before 9pm on any given day.
+In fact, we don’t do Quiet much at all on any given day.
 It’s a daily feat for Hubby and I to keep up with the chatty Littles.
 So the fact that dinner at our favorite Chinese restaurant results in silent and constant eating?
 That is a good and very good thing.

 After satisfying our craving for authentic Chinese food, I realized it had been awhile since I’ve made a few old favorite Chinese dishes I grew up eating.
 My boys are fans of fish, so I decided it was high time to make a wok full of this Fish with Black Bean Sauce.
 (You don’t have to use a wok, by the way.)

 Firm, white fish fillet

 I use cod or swai fish, which is a white fish fillet that is tender and smooth yet firm enough to hold up in a stir fry.
 It doesn’t have a fishy taste, but has a rather mild flavor to it which adapts well to whatever sauces you cook it with.